 Manuj Jindal also worked in a reputed firm named Barclays after he returned from the US in 2010 with this, he was also able to clear up his student loans and after that, a new chapter of MANUJ JINDAL’s life began.

 Manuj Jindal continued the job for a while and after that, he took 2 years to start preparing for the exam, and once he did, he did it with full determination and was sure what he needed.

-Like every other aspirant, he also used to study hard day and night but in his 1st attempt in 2016 he did not score very well and got his rank in the late 600s but he did not stop there and was successful in achieving his goal in the session of 2017 and bagged the AIR 53rd.
+Like every other aspirant, he also used to study hard day and night but on his 1st attempt in 2016, he did not score very well and got his rank in the late 600s he did not stop there and was successful in achieving his goal in the session of 2017 and bagged the AIR 53rd.